Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

     > **Kind 1:** "Toen ik mijn advies kreeg.
 Lachen."

-    _In this scenario, the child reads aloud the answer of another player for the poster mini-game.
-Because the child is just reading what is on the screen aloud, it is not considered a stimulus._
+    _In this scenario, the child reads aloud the answer provided by another player during the poster mini-game.
+Simply reading aloud from the screen doesn't qualify as a stimulus, as it's merely a passive action without prompting or provocation._

   - **(Category 5) Unintended:** any verbal actions that _another_ person in the group responds to, even though this may not have been the speakers intention.
 You may find an example below: